 Titanium White Phthalo Green Phthalo Blue Prussian Blue Midnight Black Dark Sienna Van Dyke Brown Alizarin Crimson Sap Green Cadmium Yellow Yellow Ochre Indian Yellow Bright Red

 Bob Ross® Base Coat:

-Liquid Clear - is used for a basecoat on your black canvas and for special effects
+Liquid Clear - is used for a basecoat on your black canvas and for special effects on white canvases.

 Bob Ross® Brushes and Palette Knives

 - (1) #10 Bob Ross® Landscape Knife